Rosso84/Crossplattform-mobileApp/README.md

 Note: the classes are not the proper way of writing codes( i.e missing some property classes that could be used instead of the repeating the same functions in different classses)

+video presentation of the solution running an emulator can be seen here: https://www.youtube.com/watch?v=16Qy9-NiYYM